 A man in Israel has been sentenced to spend seven months in prison for possessing a porcupine.
 Dubbed by locals as a “serial porcupine hunter,” Rami Fahmawhi has a longstanding track record of hunting porcupines, which are listed by the International Union for Conservation of Nature (IUCN) as a protected species of least concern.
 The […]

 Wild Boars are hunted illegally as well.
 Photo:Haaretz/Nir Kafri Wildlife in Israel have always been under threat from economic over-development and hunting, including poaching by migrant farm workers.
-Illegal poaching in the country has now reached levels that could soon result in some animal species becoming extinct or unable to naturally sustain themselves in the wild. […]
+Illegal poaching and outdoor hunting in the country has now reached levels that could soon result in some animal species becoming extinct or unable to naturally sustain […]

 In the video below the jump, Maltese hunters are depicted shooting Eagles, Falcons, Vultures and other protected bird species.
 The Avian Influenza outbreak had at least one positive outcome in Egypt: it kept both local and migratory birds safe from hunters.
 But last year in December the government re-opened the country to what seems to be […]

 Join the debate: is the world’s first all-women falconry association in Qatar a bad idea?
 Falconry is a time-honored tradition in the Gulf, but like more recent sports such as race-car driving and rugby, it is a male-dominated sport.
 So when the Katara cultural village in Qatar recently announced the launch of the world’s first female […]